jerrymarshall2004/cs50labs/spreadsheets/README.md

 We can download a CSV file from the spreadsheet with “File > Download”, upload it to our IDE, and see that it’s a text file with comma-separated values matching the spreadsheet’s data.

+Python has a package that allows you to open csv files, and incorporate them into a .py file.

+'''c
+import csv

+with open("CS50 2019 - Lecture 7 - Favorite TV Shows (Responses) - Form Responses 1.csv", "r") as file:
+    reader = csv.DictReader(file)

+    for row in reader:
+        print(row["title"])
+'''
+Try creating a file called favorites.py, and running the file.

+{%next%}

+We’re going to open the file and make a 'dictionary' for the title of each row.
+Now we can use a dictionary to count the number of times we’ve seen each title, with the keys being the titles and the values for each key an integer, tracking how many times we’ve seen that title: